davidycliao/legisCrawler/README.md

 cd legisCrawler
 ```

-- Create the enviroment by using conda and I name enviroment as `legisCrawler`.
+- Create the enviroment by using conda and name the enviroment as `legisCrawler`.
 ```
 conda create -n legisCrawler python=3.7
 ```